 This study was initiated after receiving IEC exemption(IEC(II)OUT/324/17).
 12 clinical studies, both sponsored and investigator initiated, were monitored by the members of the IEC, in the past seven years (2011-2017).
 The monitoring was done using a standardized format, in accordance with the SOPs of the IEC.
 The monitoring was routine as well as for cause.
-The site visits were conducted according to the IEC’s SOP number 12.5 The PrincipleInvestigators were informed in writing two weeks prior to the scheduled site visits.
+The site visits were conducted according to the IEC’s SOP number 12.7 The Principal Investigators were informed in writing two weeks prior to the scheduled site visits.
 The availability as well as their acceptance were confirmed before conducting the site visits.
 The visiting team consisted of two IEC members, who noted down their observations in their report (Appendix1).Review of documents was conducted in the Ethics Committee Office of the Institute.
 The Site monitoring forms of the projects, including the initial letter with monitoring findings send by IEC to the Investigator along with the response by the investigator were reviewed.
 Later again the 2nd letter by the IEC was also reviewed.
 The identities of the investigator, sponsor and the monitors of the studies were not noted, and confidentiality was maintained by all the members of the site monitoring teams.
 The reports were analyzed for violations and categorized under the following themes: 1.
 Informed Consent issues, 2.
 Deviation from investigational plan, 3.
-Non-reporting of study progress to IEC, 4.Deficiencies in study supervision, 5.
+Non-reporting of study progress to IEC, 4.Deficiencies in study supervision by investigator, 5.
 IEC approval, 6.
-Lack of investigator’s understanding about protocol and ICD, 7.
+Lack of investigator’s understanding about protocol and Informed Consent Document (ICD), 7.
 Serious adverse event reporting, 8.
 Other findings: No source documents found; No coded drugs used; Documents not kept under lock and key; Auditors’ monitoring report missing, biodata of investigators in the project file not signed.
 Descriptive statistics were used and the findings from the present study were compared with the results of the study conducted by Shetty et al. The χ2 test was used, since the data sets were categorical (binomial).

 Results: